 Consulate interviews and other processes must be done in the country where the marriage took place.

-In rare instances, some couples may have to attend a fraud interview if the government has any doubts whether the intended marriage is a real one.
+In rare instances, some couples may have to attend a fraud interview if the government has any doubts whether the intended marriage is real or not.

 New Immigrants InsuranceGet Quotes